semantic-logs/spec/README.md

 Today, there are many log encodings.
 This creates O(nm) cost and complexity parsing and processing log files.
 Every log encoding (n) multiplied by the number of log processing products (m).

-To manage this we introduce two concepts.
-Firstly, **structured logs** allows parsing of logs into general key-value entries.
+To manage this we introduce two concepts:

+1. Firstly, **structured logs** allows parsing of logs into general key-value entries.
 That allows both humans and machines to understand the **syntax** of log entries.
-Then a specialization of structured logs we call **semantic logs** gives clear meaning to key-values pairs that allows both humans and machine to perform unambiguous analysis and processing of generalised log entries.
+2. Then a specialization of structured logs we call **semantic logs** which specifies meanings and data-types to key-values pairs.
+This allows both humans and machine to perform unambiguous analysis and processing of log entries.

 By standardising, it becomes straight forward to build tools for common use cases: